 […INSERT OTHER ATTACHMENTS…] H-1

-CONTRACT FRAMEWORK (CORE)
+CONTRACT FRAMEWORK

 Definitions (Core)

-In the Contract, unless the contrary intention appears, words, abbreviations and acronyms have the meanings given to them by the Details Schedule or by the Glossary at Attachment F. The Glossary also contains a list of documents referred to in the Contract and details of the version that is applicable to the Contract.
+In the Contract, unless the contrary intention appears, words, abbreviations and acronyms have the meanings given to them in the Details Schedule or by the Glossary at Attachment F. The Glossary also contains a list of documents referred to in the Contract and details of the version that is applicable to the Contract.

 Interpretation (Core)